Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Step-by-step: How to send money to Cape Verde

-- Compare some services that can send your dollars to CV Esc.
+- Compare some services that can send your rand to CV Esc.

 - Choose the one that works best for you and go to its website.